puresight/puresight.github.io/tech/js-frameworks.md

 tags:
 - framework
 subject: software libraries
 description: "Java has its SE & EE Classes.
 Microsoft .NET has its Framework Class Library.
 Ruby has its Rails.
-And JavaScript? has a multiverse of frameworks."
+And JavaScript? has a multiverse of programming frameworks."
 image:
   alt: "JavaScript"
   caption: ""